satvikkalyan/MiniFetchRewards/README.md

 - **Repository Testing**: Tests the repository methods for fetching and processing items from the API.
 - **Adapter Testing**: Validates the behavior of the RecyclerView adapter for displaying items.

+## Error Handling

+- **User Alerts**: In case of an API failure, the app will display a toast notification to inform the user about the issue, avoiding any user confusion.

 ## Dependencies

 - Retrofit: For making network requests and handling API communication.